MichaelHabib04/ME-405-Repo/docs/hardware.rst

    :alt: Pololu IR sensor
    :width: 500px
    :align: center
-The IR sensor array used was the Pololu QTR-HD-13A Reflectance Sensor Array: 13-channel, 4mm pitch, Analog POutput
+The IR sensor array used was the Pololu QTR-HD-13A Reflectance Sensor Array: 13-channel, 4mm pitch, Analog POutput.
+We ended up only using the odd-numbered sensors on this array; we found that this implementation worked fine for line-following and it gave us more flexibility in our Pin selection.

 IMU sensor
 ~~~~~~~~~~~